volkyeth/Memetics-Research/source/content/Behaviour - Genetically Emergent, Memeticaly Refined.md

 The expression of these instinctual patterns is exclusively determined by the bird's genes.
 The behaviour is sort of like a collection of reflexes.
 A bird that has never seen another bird build a nest will build some kind of nest.
 Their genome has instructions to build certain neural pathways that encode those action patterns during fetal development.

 Here we see an example of a geno-memetic interaction.
-Genes encoding Memes.
+Genes giving rise to [[Memes - the Building Blocks of Behaviour|Memes]].

 During the lifetime of a bird, it will hone-in (or forget) their nest-building skills.
 Not only that, if that bird lives in a community, it will mimic and copy techniques.
 What started as a purely instinctual behaviour, becomes something new through observation and mimicry.
 The meme is refined, the pathways evolve.